 About Keri Jones

-Meanwhile lets just say that we are proud Keri Jones contributed a whooping 13 entries.
+But we are proud to say that Keri Jones contributed 13 entries already.

 Gold Hill Museum’s meeting and venue space is underused and Chairman, Elaine Barratt, is keen to encourage greater use of the charity’s Garden Room.
 Now the Museum team is planning a quiz night and supper, to raise the funds needed to make the facility suitable for more Shaftesbury residents.
 ThisIsAlfred went to visit.
 You have […]